 @Injectable() marks a class as available to an

 injector for instantiation.
-Generally speaking, an injector will report an
+Generally speaking, an injector reports an

 error when trying to instantiate a class that is not marked as